 Character #3 – Melisandre – Fair Weather Dedication

-Every medieval franchise needs a super-hot villainess, and Melisandre is that character for Game of Thrones.
+Every medieval franchise needs a mysterious villainess, and Melisandre is that character for Game of Thrones.
 As a priestess for the “Lord of Light,” Melisandre claims that one character on the show, Stannis Baratheon, is destined to sit on the Iron Throne and be the king of the Seven Kingdoms.
 But when Stannis fails at conquering the road to King’s Landing, Melisandre basically becomes the Game of Thrones version of a bandwagon fan.
 Next thing you know, she’s obsessed with Jon Snow and telling him the Lord of Light had his eye on him all along.
 Also, this has nothing to do with my analogy, but let’s just say that Melisandre does NOT age well.

 So what’s the connection to company culture?
 Well, if you don’t truly understand what the real priorities are in your organization, you’ll find yourself with a fair weather engagement strategy.
 That is, you’ll be constantly looking for the next big and exciting perk or change within your business to fix your lagging culture.
 This can often be true with companies who rely only on pulse surveys to inform their culture strategy.
 You may constantly be getting feedback from your team, which is great, but if you don’t have time to truly validate the problem, you’ll be chasing after a million small improvements rather than focusing on the one big thing that could vastly improve your employee engagement.